-The check of validity of the certificates takes place at authentication of TLS connection and verification of code signing for system software updates.
+The check of validity of the certificates takes place at the authentication of the TLS connection.
 When the certificate is valid, we can trust the peer identity and use the certificate to verify the integrity of the message.

-TOE chooses certificate which was configured by CLI for services (such as Syslog).
+TOE chooses a certificate which was configured by CLI for services (such as Syslog).

-When the TSF cannot establish a connection to determine the validity of a certificate; the TSF shall accept the certificate when all other checks pass in FIA X509 EXT.1.
+When the TSF cannot establish a connection to determine the validity of a certificate; the TSF shall not accept the certificate when all other checks pass in FIA_X509_EXT.1.